 |Title:||Asst.
 TF - Throws|

-Cappellano, in her sixth season, brings a very long and successful resume to the Whitworth Track and Field team.
+Cappellano, in her seventh season, brings a very long and successful resume to the Whitworth Track and Field team.
 A graduate from Glassboro State College (now Rowan University), Cappellano competed two seasons on the track and field team while completing her degree in Special Education.
 Cappellano has coached at the high school level in New Jersey and Deer Park, Washington and most recently at the very successful program at Mead High School.
 Throwers under Cappellano’s teaching have gone on to earn many state and national honors.

 She is also very active in distance running and weight lifting and has USATF Level I and II certifications.
 Cappellano works as a Special Ed teacher at Mead High School and has two sons, Alexander and Sean.